ostenlun/OllisSpringDemoUI/README.md

 ## Usage
-Start with index.html page and browse from there to arrivals and history pages as you wish.
+Open index.html page in browser and continue from there to arrivals and history pages as you wish.

 ## Project Status
 Project is: _complete_